mrdaniellewis/react-listboxes/examples/drop_down/grouped_options/README.md

 # Drop down with grouped options

-A drop down whose options are grouped
+A drop down whose options are grouped.